jedlewison/SwiftSynchronized/README.md

 # SwiftSynchronized
 @synchronized for Swift, using calls to the Objective-C runtime and providing nearly identical syntax.

-# Usage: Parameters

-synchronized is provided as a global public function that takes two arguments:
+SwiftSynchronize provides synchronized, a global public function that takes two arguments:

   - lockToken: An Objective-C object to synchronize on.
   - action: A closure with a generic return type.